ACCA vs CA – Which is Better in India ?

 As we know that Chartered Accountancy has been recognized only in India, therefore the course has also been designed to approach the Indian Laws and standards.

-Chartered Accountancy opens up the door of many local, national, multinational and International companies.
-The new laws implemented in our country amid the last few years has rapidly increased the demand of Chartered Accountants and it is forecasted that next 5-10 years will give countless golden opportunities to the fresh qualified CA’s.
+Chartered Accountancy opens up the door of many local, national, multinational, and international companies.
+The new laws implemented in our country amid the last few years has rapidly increased the demand of Chartered Accountants and it is forecasted that the next 5-10 years will give countless golden opportunities to the fresh qualified CA’s.

 In order to become a Chartered Accountant, one must possess impressive analytical skills as it is a profession where you have to play with numbers.

 ACCA stands for the Association of Chartered Certified Accountants, which was originated from London and mainly focuses on Accounting and Finance.
 This course has been recognized in 180 countries throughout the world but mainly in the UK and European countries which means that you can join a Chartered Firm or successfully built your career as a finance professional after completing ACCA in such 180 countries.
 Although, if you are dreaming to do the audit and attestation work in India, CA is the only option.